-This is a list of the out recent publications on canonic techniques
+This is a list of the out recent and forthcoming publications on canonic techniques

 Collins, D. 2018.
 “Approaching Renaissance Music using Taneyev’s Theories of Movable Counterpoint.”
 Acta Musicologica 90/2: 178–201.

 Collins, D. and Stoessel, J. 2018.
 “Music as Symbolic Image: Christological Narratives in Agnus Dei Sections of Renaissance Masses.”
 In Transpositions: Music/Image.
 Edited by Mirjana Veselinović-Hofman et al. Belgrade: University of Arts, 60–71.

 Collins, D. 2018.
 “Canon in Baroque Italy: Paolo Agostini’s Collections of Masses, Motets and Counterpoints from 1627.”
 In Music Preferred: Essays in Musicology, Cultural History and Analysis in Honour of Harry White.
 Edited by Lorraine Byrne Bodley, pp. 117–40.
 Vienna: Hollitzer Verlag.

 Collins, D. 2015 (published 2017).
 “Instructions for Keyboard Accompaniment in Music Manuscript 244 of the University of Melbourne.”
 Musica Disciplina 60: 175–201.